mihirkelkar/ScalaCookBook/README.md

 I will try and maintain an index here as to specific problems that we might come across during writing code and their solutions here.

 I will also try and draw parallel from different programming language constructs like those in Python to the equivalent in Scala.

+<a href = "https://github.com/mihirkelkar/ScalaCookBook/blob/master/Chapter_One/Strings.scala ">Iterate over each character in a String in Scala</a>